Making sense of feeding issues

 Diaper rash typically appears as redness or small bumps in your baby’s diaper area.
 It is most often caused by leaving a wet or dirty diaper on for too long.
 Mild diaper rash will typically resolve on its own in 3 to 4 days with proper care.

 - Clean your baby’s bottom with a soft, damp cloth after every dirty diaper.
-Avoid diaper wipes may increase irritation.
+Avoid diaper wipes which may increase irritation.
 Pat—don’t rub your baby’s sensitive area.

 - Change your baby’s diaper frequently.